pStojczyk/ketoApp/README.md

 - See full calendar with daily calorie summary
 - Generate pdf report for specific date with daily summary all eaten products
 - Send user an email with generated pdf report using Celery task.
+- Monitor and manage Celery tasks using Celery Flower.
+- Schedule periodic tasks with Celery Beat (tokens are generated every 30 days).
+- Utilize REST API for all interactions with the application.
+- Implement token authentication for secure access to the API.
 - The project includes unit tests to ensure code reliability and correctness.
 - The project utilizes Docker for containerization and Docker Compose for managing multi-container application environments.
 This ensures consistent and reliable